amigoclimateteam/ARIA/ARIA_data_Asset2/README.md

 ### Content

-`feature_data.csv` file is a csv containing wind speed data from a station located at Max-Plack Institute https://www.bgc-jena.mpg.de/wetter/Weatherstation.pdf.
+`target_data.csv` file is a csv containing wind speed data from a station located at Max-Plack Institute https://www.bgc-jena.mpg.de/wetter/Weatherstation.pdf.
 Temporal range is Jan 2020 - Dec 2021 at hourly basis.
 It has been used as target feature for wind speed estimation.

 `feature_data.csv` is a csv file containing time-series data from the ERA5Land reanalysis, sourced from the CDS repository.
 It's instrumental for our model's training phase.
 Temporal range is Jan 2010 - Aug 2023 at hourly basis.